 In the bottom scale condition or top scale condition, a finite total wiper resistance of 40 Ω is present.
-Regardless of which setting the part is operating in, limit the current between Terminal A to Terminal B, Terminal W to Terminal A, and Terminal W to Terminal B, to the maximum continuous current or to the pulse current specified in Table 5.
+Regardless of which setting the part is operating in, limit the current between Terminal A to Terminal B, Terminal W to Terminal A, and Terminal W to Terminal B to the maximum continuous current of ± 6 mA or to the pulse current specified in Table 7.
 Otherwise, degradation or possible destruction of the internal switch contact can occur.